Chapter 2 : Promises, Promises

 I waste no time in deciding that Fred Weasley thinking is never a good sign, and my eyes narrow, returning to his own with scepticism.

-“Hey, don’t give me that look; I’m allowed to have a proper think now and again, thank you!” he quips in retort to my uneasy expression, a playful glint returning to his eyes.
+“Hey, don’t give me that look; I’m allowed to have a proper think now and again, thank you!” he quips in retort at my uneasy expression, a playful glint returning to his eyes.
 The corners of my mouth twitch and I can’t suppress the grin that breaks through, no matter how wary of the approaching conversation I am.
 “So about this thinking of mine… I’ve kept your promises, Josephine.”

 As soon as the words are dropped I feel all humour leave me.